Generalized Stein's lemma and asymptotic equipartition property for subalgebra entropies: Outlook

 \section{Outlook}

-In this paper we established that the state space of subalgebras provide a big class of free states for which the generalized Stien's lemma holds.
-This motivated us to look deeper into the resource theory of coherence in this general set up.
+In this paper we establish the generalized Stein's lemma for the state space of subalgebras.
+This motivated us to look deeper into the resource theory of coherence in this general setup.
 We provided an operational meaning to the subalgebra entropy in the context of resource dilution.
 Our result can be used in the analyses of quantum information processing tasks that exploit coherence as resources, such as quantum key distribution and random number generation.
 For future directions, we would like to focus on the coherence distillation in particular, and establish the asymptotic coherence distillation results.
-Also, our approach allows us to extend the framework of the current work in the paradigm of infinite dimensional setting, which we leave it as a future endeavour.
+Also, our approach allows us to extend the framework of the current work in the paradigm of infinite-dimensional setting, which we leave as a future endeavor.
 Indeed, since the index theory for subalgebras has been a widely popular topic in operator algebras, we expect to extend some of our results in a more general context.